Nooralogical/portfolio/readme.md

 !Professional work, no source codes available

 In the summer of 2018, I worked as a junior Drupal developer in Helsinki.
 I was given the opportunity to design the look of the webstore and implement the frontend & backend as well as work as the client contact for this project.
-I worked together with a senior developer on this project from start to launch and was assisted and instructed on the Drupal side of the project but all frontend work was fully done by me.
+I worked together with a senior developer from start to launch and was assisted and instructed on the Drupal side of the project but all frontend work was fully designed and done by me.

 <img src="/icons/gasreicon.png" width="100"> [gasresports.com](https://gasresports.com/)